SilverWolf32/edinfo-server/README.md

 `./cache` supports downloading the systems cache, but using it is currently not implemented, and the server will fall back to EDSM anyway.

-(`./cache` has a zsh shebang line, but it should work just fine with bash.
-It also assumes you have [cURL](https://curl.haxx.se/) installed.)
+It also assumes you have [cURL](https://curl.haxx.se/) installed.
+If you don't want to install it, you can change the script to use wget instead or [download the stations cache manually][edsm-station-dump].

 [webapp]: https://github.com/SilverWolf32/edinfo-server-webapp
 [edsm-station-dump]: https://www.edsm.net/dump/stations.json